 Simply take some time to check a few different saucepans out.
 You should have an easy enough time finding one to suit your needs.

 Sadly, humidity issues can also cause toffee to separate.
-If you live in an area with high humidity levels, it could be troublesome to make toffee.
+If you live in an area with high humidity levels, it could be troublesome during the cooking process.

 When the weather is very humid, it’ll cause the butter to separate from the rest of the mixture.
 This is why you need to be careful when it’s humid outside and you wish to make toffee.

-It’s still possible to make toffee, but you might need to take certain measures to make things easier.
+It’s still possible to make it, but you might need to take certain measures to make things easier.
 For example, you could run a dehumidifier in your home.

 Using a dehumidifier can turn the humidity issue around completely.
 You could also try to make toffee on a day that isn’t so humid.